 A vital integration is between customer experience and customer support.
 This is due to support teams having a lot of contact with end-users and customers.
 As this is where customers report any issues or questions they have.
 Therefore it is a key area to ensure a user has a good customer experience.

 Creating an automated workflow can help.
 By integrating your support applications with your CRM your team can access the necessary customer data.
-As a result teams know the product they are using, how long for and any other relevant information.
+As a result, teams know the product they are using, how long and any other relevant information.

-- Send customer experience review invitations to contacts from support tickets
+- Send a user experience review invitation to contacts from support tickets

 - Create support tickets from new survey/form responses

-- Trigger different customer experience questionnaires depending on a users response to support service
+- Trigger different experience questionnaires depending on a user’s response to support service

 How are these native integrations useful to your organisation?

 Boosting your customer experience with automated workflows can help a user’s overall satisfaction.
-As a result by amplifying their experience with integrations as suggested above can help with data collection.
-As well as data orchestration and boost positive overall customer experience.
+As a result, amplifying their experience with integrations as suggested above can help with data collection.
+As well as data orchestration and boost positive overall experience.